 Publication 596, Earned Income Credit, explains the process.
-The publication is available at IRS.gov or by calling 1-800-829-3676.
+Download the publication or order it by calling 1-800-829-3676.
 Publication 596 also is available in Spanish.
-The Instructions for Form 1040 can help you determine your eligibility.
+The instructions for Form 1040 can help you determine your eligibility.
 The instructions contain a worksheet and the earned income credit table to help you determine the amount of your credit.
 If you are claming the EITC with a qualifying child, you must complete Schedule EIC and attach it to your tax return.
 Schedule EIC provides IRS with information about your qualifying children, including their names, ages, SSNs, relationship to you and the amount of time they lived with you during the year.

 How to Get Tax Help

 You may find tax assistance from many sources.
 Taxpayers who qualify for EITC